TorahBibleCodes/TorahBibleCodes/README.md

 ### Please run the file "p_els.py" to see and interact with the "S" Object:  Python String of Letters

 ### Please run the file "p_els.py" to see and interact with the "N" Object:  Python List of Numbers

+### Please run the file "p_els.py" to see and interact with the "NW" Object:  Python List of Numbers for Words

+### Please run the file "p_els.py" to see and interact with the "W" Object:  Python Tuple of Words and Each's Gematria Value

+### Please run the file "p_els.py" to see and interact with the "ListOfWords" Object:  Python List of Words of the Selected Text(s)

 ## Each Verse can be further subdivided into a String (or List) Sequence of many Letter Objects (i.e. Strings of one (1) Letter only) which are classes which are accessible within the ELS Search sequence, and accessible by extension of previous tuple syntax:  Book, Chapter, Verse, Letter